 Configuring your chatbot app

-Once your Facebook pages and your chatbot have been configured properly, you can use the handover protocol to coordinate between your bot and Social Media Management.
+Once your Facebook pages and your chatbot have been configured properly, you can use conversation routing to coordinate between your bot and Social Media Management.

-To illustrate the use of the protocol, here’s an example of a typical Facebook direct message conversation involving a chatbot:
+To illustrate the use of the conversation routing, here’s an example of a typical Facebook direct message conversation involving a chatbot:

-- The chatbot determines that a human agent should handle the conversation further and releases control of the conversation.
+The chatbot determines that a human agent should handle the conversation further and passes control of the conversation to Brandwatch.

 While a chatbot has control of the conversation

-- In Detail View, your own messages appear in blue and with your name underneath it.
+In Detail View, your own messages appear in blue with your name underneath it.

 FAQs